abhi-cyber/nexusai-rag-assistant/README.md

    ```
 3. Get a Google API key for Gemini from https://ai.google.dev/
 4. Add your API key to the `.env` file or enter it in the app when prompted
+5. Add your CSV files to the `data` folder
-5. Run the application:
+6. Run the application:
    ```
    streamlit run app.py
    ```

 ## How It Works

-1. The application loads the Fortune 1000 CSV data into an SQLite database
+1. The application automatically loads all CSV files from the data folder into an SQLite database
 2. When you ask a question in natural language, the Gemini LLM translates it to an SQL query
+3. The system determines which table(s) in the database are most relevant to your question
-3. The query is executed against the database to retrieve relevant information
+4. The query is executed against the database to retrieve relevant information
-4. The LLM formats the results into a natural language response
+5. The LLM formats the results into a natural language response

 ## Example Questions

+The types of questions you can ask depend on the datasets you've loaded.
+Here are some examples:

-- Which companies in the technology sector have the highest revenue?
+- Which items have the highest sales value?
-- Who are the female CEOs of Fortune 1000 companies?
-- What's the average market value of companies in the Financials sector?
+- What is the average age of customers in the database?
+- Show me the trends in product categories over the last year
-- Which states have the most Fortune 1000 headquarters?
+- Which regions have the highest customer satisfaction scores?
-- How many companies are in each industry category?
+- How many records are in each dataset?